aws-samples/aws-management-console-private-access-automation/README.md

 - This feature currently is supported only in a handful of Regions and a limited number of services.
 When using this feature, users will see the un-supported Regions and services greyed out in the console

-## To-do
-* This script has to be deployed as a Stack in each Region.
-That is because you have to provide the VPC and Subnet in each Region for the endpoints and resolver.
-Explore if this can be deployed as a StackSet.
-* Add all other service Interface endpoints to the script

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License